MarvinOuma/BookManager/README.md

 ## Future Functionality

-- Implement update functionality to modify existing book entries.
-- Add search capability to find books by title, author, or genre.
 - Support exporting and importing book data in various formats (CSV, JSON).
 - Add user authentication and permissions for multi-user support.
 - Develop a web-based UI for easier interaction.